How to Find Scholarships and Other Funding for Your Certificate Program

 Several Professional Brewing Scholarships aimed at creating opportunities for a new and diverse generation of brewers are also available.
 These scholarships are designed to recognize academic and professional excellence and increase diversity and cross-cultural understanding in the brewing industry by providing financial support for deserving students to attend in-person and online Master Brewers Certificate Programs.

 Through the Workforce Innovation Opportunity Act (WIOA), you may be eligible for federal, state or local job training funds.
 Contact your local California Employment Development Department office or America’s Job Center of California to see if you qualify.
-Many CPE students are able to complete a certificate program with tuition and textbooks paid by a job training fund related to job displacement, unemployment or retraining, such as WIOA and the Trade Adjustment Act.
+Many CPE students are able to complete a certificate program with tuition and textbooks paid by a job training fund related to job displacement, unemployment or retraining, such as WIOA and Trade Adjustment Assistance (TAA).
 Plan ahead as it may take two to three weeks to confirm eligibility for job training funds, and payment or funding must accompany your request to enroll in courses.

 CPE participates in the Segal AmeriCorps Education Award.
 This program allows individuals who have successfully completed their AmeriCorps term of service and enrolled in the National Service Trust, to become eligible to receive the award, which can be used to pay current educational expenses.
 The award amount varies based on the term of services completed, and under specific conditions, it can be transferred to family members.